CMTA-STAR BIOTECH & ALLIANCE PARTNERS

 The National Institutes of Health (U.S.A.)

 The National Institutes of Health (U.S.A.) is this nation’s premier medical research agency—supporting scientific studies that turn discovery into health solutions.
-The CMTA has had a close working relationship at the NIH with the National Center for Advancing Translational Sciences (NCATS), the National Institute of Neurological Disorders and Stroke (NINDS), and the NIH Office of Technology Transfer.
+CMTA has had a close working relationship at the NIH with the National Center for Advancing Translational Sciences (NCATS), the National Institute of Neurological Disorders and Stroke (NINDS), and the NIH Office of Technology Transfer.
 This has led to sponsorship of several joint projects that aim to support CMTA alliance efforts.

-In addition, the NINDS provides funding and guidance to the Inherited Neuropathies Consortium, with support also provided by the CMTA.
+In addition, the NINDS provides funding and guidance to the Inherited Neuropathies Consortium, with support also provided by CMTA.
 This consortium has assembled a large patient registry of CMT patients, is actively performing natural history studies of CMT diseases, and is evaluating measurement tools that may be useful in monitoring disease progression.
 The NINDS also provides research support to many of the STAR investigator laboratories.

 SERVICE PARTNERS

 A key element required for the formation of successful alliances is the ability to make available a “toolbox” of cellular and animal models for the evaluation of drug candidates along with the know-how required to expertly use these models.
-The CMTA has purposefully set out to make or acquire the tools needed for this work and has developed benchmarks for how to use them.
+CMTA has purposefully set out to make or acquire the tools needed for this work and has developed benchmarks for how to use them.
 This preclinical testing capability has been assembled via close collaboration with an expert network of service providers.
 Currently, with the aim of testing therapies at different stages of development, the preclinical toolbox is being applied to a number of alliance relationships that address different CMT disorders.
 Members of this STAR service network are as follows:

 ARQ Genetics